scottleechua/scottleechua.github.io/_posts/2023-09-10-self-hosting-ghost-on-google-cloud.md

 ## Changelog

-- **2024-11-17**: Remove Secure Boot recommendation as the setting doesn't always stick, and seems to create more trouble when SSH-ing.
+- **2024-11-17**: Remove Secure Boot recommendation as the setting doesn't always stick, and seems to create more trouble when SSH-ing; revert Nodejs installation from using `nvm` to direct installation; update Mailgun instructions to use a mail-specific subdomain (`mg`) by default.

 - **2024-10-02**: Add setting to autodelete disk snapshots after 7 days to minimize costs, as snapshot storage is no longer included in the Free Tier.